tecguri/FurryFriends/README.md

-# Getting Started with Create React App
+# Getting Started with FurryFriends App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+We Keep Your Pets Happy All Time
+Exceptional Care for Your Furry Family Members

 ## Available Scripts